 They became popular pets in the 1970s, due in part to a triton cockatoo Cacatua galerita triton having a role in the TV show Baretta, which led to a sudden and dramatic decrease in their numbers in the wild.
-In fact, certain species of Indonesian cockatoos are thought to be extinct in the wild because of trapping for the pet trade.
-The Philippine cockatoo Cacatua haematuropygia and lesser sulphur-crested cockatoo Cacatua suphurea are at critical risk.
+In fact, certain Indonesian cockatoo species are thought to be extinct in the wild because of trapping for the pet trade.
+The Philippine cockatoo Cacatua haematuropygia and yellow-crested cockatoo Cacatua suphurea are at critical risk.

 Trees that are “just right” for palm cockatoos Probosciger aterrimus to nest in are usually around 100 years old and may be scarce, especially after humans alter the habitat.
 Logging, mining, and land clearing for agriculture and development purposes have left glaring scars on the forests palm cockatoos inhabit in New Guinea.
 Breeding these birds in managed care is helping to keep the gene pool active and diverse—a hedge against extinction.

 You can help us bring cockatoos back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
 Together we can save and protect wildlife around the globe.